kuszmaul/graveyard/README.md

 - [ ] It's not about parallelism.

 - [ ] Measure workloads under high load factor.
 Find evidence that graveyard makes a difference.

+- [ ] Bubble sort pass went away.
+Reimplement it.

+- [ ] Wrap on overflow?
+It's looking like we should...
+Currently adding 5 buckets to large tables, but even that might not be enough.